FAQs: Admitted Students

 Additional information about the E-Billing process is sent students during the summer.
 The Fall semester E-Bill will be sent to students and authorized payers in mid-August and is due in early September.

-For an estimate of what your bill will look like, please utilize our Bill Estimator Tool (available in July).
+For an estimate of what your bill will look like, please utilize our Bill Estimator Tool (updated each July).

 Some students and families choose to finance a portion of their Parent Contribution (PC) or Student Contribution (SC) with education loans.
 Information on different financing options is available on the Education Loans portion of our website.